invider/bits.mix/README.md

 * brownian.mod - a simulation of brownian motion by a dot
 * shapes.mod - draws various shapes in different colors
 * boxes.mod - how to use boxes for testing life forms
+* eyes.mod - eyes looking at the mouse
+* resources.mod - how to organize resources